Exploring Oaxaca City Where to stay Where to eat How to get around How to get to Oaxaca City Favourite stays

 Libres Tlayudas Doña Martha — try Oaxaca’s version of pizza

 A good way to describe what Tlayudas are is by calling them Oaxacan-style pizzas.
 This traditional dish is made up of a large partially fried tortilla covered in refried beans, asiento (pork fat), lettuce or cabbage, avocado, Oaxaca cheese and your choice of meat.
 They are as delicious as they sound.

 Libres Tlayudas is one of the best places in Oaxaca City to sample one of these!
 It’s a small and authentic restaurant that is usually filled with locals, boasting a friendly and welcoming atmosphere.

 El Biche Pobre — a great place to try Mole Negro

-Their Mole Negro is a must try!
-Served atop chicken with rice and tortillas, mole is sauce with over 30 ingredients, one of which is chocolate.
+Their Mole Negro is a must-try!
+Served atop chicken with rice and tortillas, mole is a sauce with over 30 ingredients, one of which is chocolate.

 Being a local spot, expect to pay local prices here!